panditvijay/AddSkill/README.md

    - For each "Pop" word will get added to "result" vector and when it gets full we write it back to disk as "result1.txt", "result2.txt"      and so on.

-                                                    Watch This Space For Updates
+                                             Watch This Space For More Updates